kamoroso94/yaba/README.md

-# yaba
+# Yaba
-Yet Another Budget App
+Yaba is "Yet Another Budget App" built to make zero-based budgeting simple and free.